Nesscliffe: CAD Nesscliffe

 During the 1930s, there was a recognition of a need to provide secure storage for munitions within the United Kingdom.
 The proposal was to create three Central Ammunition Depots (CAD) in easily hewn and relatively horizontal rocks: one in the south (Monkton Farleigh); one in the north of England (Longtown, Cumbria); and one in the Midlands (Nesscliffe).

-While Monkton Farleigh came into operations in 1939, CAD Nesscliffe was developed by the War Office/Ministry of Defence after the start of World War II.
-To service the extensive property, the MoD took over the virtually defunct Shropshire and Montgomeryshire Railway from 1941, and built extensive additional service tracks along the 8.75 mi of railway line from Maesbrook to the former Ford and Crossgate railway station, south of the River Severn.
+While Monkton Farleigh came into operations in 1939, CAD Nesscliffe was developed and run by the War Office, followed by the Ministry of Defence, after the start of World War II.
+To service the extensive property, the War Office took over the virtually defunct Shropshire and Montgomeryshire Railway from 1941, and built extensive additional service tracks along the 8.75 mi of railway line from Maesbrook to the former Ford and Crossgate railway station, south of the River Severn.

 Like a typical ammunition depot, the site was laid out over an extensive area to avoid total destruction should an accidental explosion occur, or the site be attacked by enemy.
 The site was made up of four sub-sites: Kinnerley, Pentre, Ford, and Argoed.
 The four sites were capable of storing around 50000 tonne of shells.

 There was also a sub-site at Loton Park, under the Alberbury medieval deer park, used for storage of both incendiary ammunition and chemical weapons shells from 1943.
 This was one of two CW depots operated in co-operation with and guarded by the United States Army Air Forces, the second being in Shepton Mallet, Somerset.

 Locomotives and train drivers were provided by the Royal Engineers, who also maintained the extensive network.
 Their main servicing depot for rolling stock was on the stub-junction of the former branchline to Criggion.
 Ammunition storage officially stopped in 1959 on site, and the ammunition depot closed in 1961, when the railway tracks were removed.
 Operational locomotives were moved to the Longmoor Military Railway, while the non-operational were sold-off commercially.
 Since 1961 the site has been part of the Nesscliffe Training Area.